 Have completed a bachelor’s and/or master’s degree and you can document that English was the language of instruction

 Qualified applicants will be ranked according to the following criteria:

-The applicant's motivation for applying the position.
+Your motivation for the position

-Relevant experience from research work will count positively.
+Relevant experience from research work

 The person who is appointed must abide by the applicable laws, agreements, and directives.
 The responsibilities and duties associated with the position may change with future reorganization at Nord University.